SoSly/RiverTale/docs/features/rivers/Cell-based Networks Build Plan.md

     return count
 ```

-**Note:** Upstream count is computed on demand, not cached.
-The depth limit (`upstreamDepthLimit` in config, default 3) keeps computation cheap.
-The count only needs to distinguish "few" from "many" for width calculation—higher limits provide more granularity at the cost of more cell queries.
+**Note:** The depth limit (`upstreamDepthLimit` in config, default 3) keeps computation cheap.
+The count only needs to distinguish "few" from "many" for width calculation—higher limits provide more granularity at the cost of more region queries.

 **Width Derivation:**